Skamasle/sk-php-selector/README.md

 RUN AT YOUR OWN RISK

-This install php 5.4, 5.5, 5.6, 7.0, 7.1 and 7.2 in your ventos 6
+This install php 5.4, 5.5, 5.6, 7.0, 7.1 and 7.2 in your centos 6 and centos 7

-This script take php from remi repo, if you have any orther remo added the result can be unexpected

-This script not install your defult php versión, so if you run 5.6 this script try not install it.

-This script not have uninstaller yet.
+sk-php-selecto2.sh is fot testing but with it you can select aditional versions of php

+So you can select just one version runing it as:

+bash sk-php-selector2.sh php72

+Or install multiple version

+bash sk-php-selector2.sh php56 php71

+or install all

+bash sk-php-selector2.sh all

+This works fine, the configuration of php need some work